-The transition into spring might bring warmer weather, but it also comes with higher pollen levels across the UK.
-We all know what this means: it's time for the dreaded hay fever symptoms.
-With anxieties running high on the health front at the moment, some of us might find it hard to tell whether their symptoms come from hay fever, or are linked to the coronavirus.
+The transition into spring might bring warmer temperatures, but it also comes with higher pollen levels across the UK.
+We all know what this means: it's time for the dreaded hay fever symptoms, which can be especially annoying whether you're a contact lens wearer or not.
+With anxieties still running high on the health front at the moment, some of us might find it hard to tell if our symptoms come from hay fever, or are linked to the coronavirus.
 The Royal College of GPs confirms there might be an overlap in symptoms, so they've offered advice on how to distinguish between the two and avoid any confusions.

 The very predictability of hay fever that would make us roll our eyes about each year gives us the main tool for telling the two apart.
 Professor Martin Marshall, chairman of the Royal College of GPs points out that "patients who regularly suffer from hay fever will be familiar with the symptoms they usually get and the severity of them".
 He continues: "allergy symptoms tend to be milder and fluctuate depending on the time of day, as pollen levels are often higher in the afternoon and evening".